 At the first level, the consumer is completely unaware of the product.
-So to market to them, you're going to be making a claim.
+So when marketing to them, you’re going to be making a claim.

-The second level is where they become aware of your claim.
-But they also become aware of your competitors' claims, too.
-So now your need to elevate your claim and make it better than the competition.
+The second level is where they’re aware of your claim.
+But they’re also aware of your competitors’ claims, too.
+So now you need to elevate your claim and make it better than the competition.

 At the third level, you need to more than just better.
 You need to differentiate and make your claim stand out.
 You need to educate your market about your “unique mechanism,” according to Schwartz, or your USP.

-Level four is where competitors are all starting to do the same.
+Level four is where competitors are all doing the same.
 Everyone has a USP or unique mechanism.
 So now your goal is to prove the superiority of your mechanism and elevate it over others.

-At the fifth and final level, this where the market is saturated, skeptical, jaded, and numb.
+At the fifth and final level, this where a saturated market becomes skeptical, jaded, and numb.
 Your goal is to identify with your market, to create relationships with them, so they buy, remain loyal, and even evangelize for you.

-These five levels are essentially the stages through which new products and services enter the market and are adopted by them.
+These five levels are essentially the stages through which new products and services enter the market and become adopted.

 But I prefer to be problem-centric than product-centric.

-The reason I specifically created my own formula was not just for helping me remember but also for helping me strategize how to approach, educate, and persuade audiences based on their level of awareness.
+The reason I specifically created my personal formula was not just for helping me remember but also for helping me strategize how to approach, educate, and persuade audiences based on their awareness stage.

 Not to boast (well, maybe I am a little), but I created this formula back when I taught marketing management in college, circa 1999-2000.
 The concept of “marketing funnels” wasn’t as popular back then.